 There are no current pharmacological treatments for regulating hunger and hyperphagia-related behaviors of patients with PWS, POMC deficiency obesity, POMC heterozygous deficiency obesity or LepR deficiency obesity.
 Bariatric surgery is contraindicated in patients with PWS, and the severe obesity and hyperphagia associated with these other genetic disorders of obesity are also considered to be risk factors for bariatric surgery.
-We are also aware that Zafgen, Inc. is conducting a clinical trial in PWS with belorinab, a MetAP2 inhibitor thought to affect the metabolism of fat.
+We are also aware that Zafgen, Inc. is conducting a clinical trial in PWS with beloranib, a MetAP2 inhibitor thought to affect the metabolism of fat.
+However, on December 2, 2015, Zafgen announced that the beloranib IND application had been placed on complete clinical hold.
 We are aware of a clinical trial that was recently completed by Ferring Pharmaceuticals, Inc. to evaluate the use of carbetocin, an analogue of a brain peptide hormone oxytocin, hypothesized to increase trust, reduce anxiety and improve behavior in patients with PWS.
 We also are aware of a clinical trial being conducted by Essentialis, Inc. to evaluate the safety and tolerability of controlled-release diazoxide in patients with PWS and to explore the effects of diazoxide on hyperphagia-related behaviors and energy expenditure.
 In August 2015, Novo Nordisk announced it will initiate a Phase 3 trial of Saxenda (liraglutide injection) for weight management in pediatric PWS patients.
 Also, Alize Pharma recently started a Phase 2 clinical trial in PWS of AZP-531, its unacylated ghrelin analog.